What is Mask Associated Dry Eye?

 How to reduce symptoms of Mask Associated Dry Eye

-Even if you are experiencing Mask Associated Dry Eye symptoms, it’s important to wear face coverings during the COVID-19 pandemic to protect yourself and those around you.
-Nevertheless, wearing your face mask shouldn’t cause discomfort, so here are 5 solutions to consider to reduce the symptoms of eye dryness:
+Even if you are experiencing Mask Associated Dry Eye symptoms, it’s important to wear face coverings to protect yourself and those around you.
+Nevertheless, wearing your face mask shouldn’t cause discomfort, so here are 5 solutions to help reduce the symptoms of eye dryness:

 1. Make sure that your mask is well fitted, and consider taping the top edge

 Your face mask should not be loose at the top.
-Your face mask must fit correctly to prevent air from escaping from the top and protect yourself and those around you from coronavirus.
+Your face mask must fit correctly to prevent air from escaping from the top.

 Adjust the ear loops if necessary so that your mask fits snugly, and make sure the nosepiece mirrors the bridge of your nose so that the mask fits closely to your upper cheeks.

 Taping the top edge of your mask is an excellent way to secure it; however, make sure it’s not stuck too tightly to your cheeks as you don't want it to tug on your lower eyelid and irritate your eyes further.

 2. Use lubricating eye drops to reduce the feeling of dry eyes

 If your eyes get increasingly dry throughout the day, consider using eye drops as part of your eye care regime.
 These can help lubricate your eyes and prevent dry eyes.
 Make sure you wash and dry your hands thoroughly before applying eye drops.

 3. Reduce the time you spend in drying environments